KEEPING YOUR CHILDREN SAFE ON MOBILE DEVICES

 iPhones, iPads and iPod Touches include a feature called “guided access” that allows you to lock your device into a particular app.

-General - Accessibility - Guided Access.
-Then tripple click the Home Button to turn it on and off.
+General > Accessibility > Guided Access.
+Then triple-click the Home Button to turn it on and off.

 There are numerous options available to you for safe browsing on the iPad rather than Safari which can be disabled in your restrictions (see BUILT-IN SETTINGS ON THE IPAD).

-One is McGruff http://bit.ly/YRul5G which is free but charges for certain tools such as scheduling and looking at historical reports for the device. http://www.gomcgruff.com/browser/iPhone-iPad-Child-Safe-Browser.htm
+One is McGruff (see above) which is free but charges for certain tools such as scheduling and looking at historical reports for the device.

 Paid For – Device Management & Monitoring

 Famigo – allows certain free apps but paid apps are added to a wish list.